Table of contents

 We may conduct enhanced vetting for specific high risk posts within HSBC.
 We will conduct enhanced vetting during recruitment, and periodically throughout your employment, in line with HSBC’s vetting policy.
 If your role is identified as an enhanced vetting role, you will be required to pass a number of checks to the satisfaction of HSBC before or shortly after commencing the role.
 During the recruitment process, we will make you aware of any relevant specific vetting requirements for the role you are applying for.

 We may request information about criminal convictions if it is appropriate (i.e., for regulated roles) and where we are legally able to do so.
 We may also collect information about criminal convictions to meet our legal obligations in connection with your employment.
-We may collect information about criminal convictions in any country where you have resided for a period of 6 months or more within the last five years.
+We may collect information about criminal convictions in any country or region where you have resided for a period of 6 months or more within the last five years.

 We have in place an appropriate policy and safeguards which we are required by law to maintain when processing such data.